caesarHQ/textSQL/README.md

 ## :world_map: Roadmap:

-We're splitting the roadmap for this project broadly into three categories:
+We're splitting the roadmap for this project broadly into two categories:

 ### 1. Visualizations: